skip to content

 The Section participates in all three of the MMLL Faculty's MPhil courses:

-The Section has an officer responsible for postgraduate matters, currently Dr Mark Chinca, with Dr Martin Ruehl as interim officer in Michaelmas Term 2021 (email: gteogerman@mmll.cam.ca.uk).
+The Section has an officer responsible for postgraduate matters (PTEO), currently Dr Leila Mukhida (email: lm783@cam.ac.uk).
 You may consult them for advice on any aspect of your postgraduate course.

 The MPhil in European, Latin American and Comparative Literatures and Cultures

 If you do not yet have a Master's Degree, the MPhil in European Latin American and Comparative Literatures and Cultures, organised by the Faculty of Modern and Medieval Languages, could provide the ideal starting-point for your postgraduate work.
 The one-year course, examined by essays and a dissertation, consists of a core unit in critical theory and a choice of modules from various language areas.
-The Section of German participates fully in the programme and currently offers three modules, two in literature and one in thought.
+The German Section participates fully in the programme of subject-specific and interdisciplinary modules and can offer a wide range of expert supervision.
 Details of modules.

 Academic queries about the MPhil in European and Comparative Literatures and Cultures should be directed to the Course Director for the M.Phil, see MPhil contacts.